maivincent/arribachocolat/_i18n/en/_posts/2022-12-07-marcolini-inde-72.md

 ---
 layout: post
-title:  "Pierre Marcolini - Grands Crus - Inde Almonado - 72% Cacao"
+title: Pierre Marcolini - Grands Crus - Inde Almonado - 72% Cacao
 tags: [Dark, Pure]
 categories: [Pierre Marcolini]
 ---

 A visit to Brussels was the occasion to visit several chocolate stores.
 The brand Pierre Marcolini is among the most famous, and not only for its bonbons: they also sell great grand crus.